patrickcd/dilemma/README.md

 #### Date Comparisons

-Dilemma provides powerful date and time comparison operations that make it easy to work with temporal data:
+Dilemma provides convenient date and time comparison operations that make it easy to work with temporal data:

 - **State comparisons**:
   - `date is past` - Checks if a date is in the past